 Three of our tenants share their real-life stories of mental health challenges*:

-Lee found that volunteering helped him get back his confidence after experiencing mental health issues.
+Lee found that volunteering helped him get back his confidence after experiencing anxiety and depression.

 I had anxiety and depression in the past due to several things going wrong in my life, all at once.
 I had to take some time off work and I had some Cognitive Behaviour Therapy (CBT).
 This helped me learn how to stop negative ways of thinking, which is what happens with depression.
 I also learnt how to use mindfulness to help with anxiety.